tunroam/paper/report/703philosophy.md

 Clients specify the VPN they connect to, being either a VPN provider
-&mdash; not adding an extra AP to the network &mdash;
-or another AP with VPN server, as shown in +@fig:vpnlocations.
+(not adding an extra AP to the network) or another AP with VPN server, as shown in +@fig:vpnlocations.